 Guyanese wiri wiri are small and resembled colorful cherry in appearance.
 But don’t let that surprise you.
 It is a tiny, but hot chili.
 Its heat rivals that of the scotch bonnet and habanero.
 The Guyanese use it as a staple in their daily cuisine.
 They put it in everything from hot sauce to flavoring dishes and making peppered rum.

 Many have tried to describe the wiri wiri as a small cherry bomb, and realistically, they are not far off.
-These little chilies rank between 100,000 and 350,000 in Scoville Heat Units.
-Two familiar chili are the habanero and scotch bonnet.
+These little chillies rank between 90.000 – 150.000 in Scoville Heat Units.
+Two familiar chillies are the habanero and scotch bonnet.
 The wiri wiri is at the lower end of the heat scale range when compared to these two.
-For those who need another reference point, the wiri wiri is about 12 to 140 times hotter than the popular jalapeno pepper.
+For those who need another reference point, the wiri wiri is about 12 to 14 times hotter than the popular jalapeno pepper.

 The wiri wiri may look like a cherry, but one bite will tell you otherwise.
-The chili is about a half inch in width and stand upright on the plant.
+The chilli is about 1,5 cm in width and stand upright on the plant.
 They sort of look like festive bulbs and have some decorative value.
-When chili first appear, they are green before transitioning to yellow and finally orange.
+When chilli first appear, they are green before transitioning to yellow and finally orange.
 Once they are mature, they turn a vibrant red.